isaacHanna1/wazna/README.md

-Wazna – Youth Points & Attendance System
+# Wazna – Youth Points & Attendance System

-Wazna is a web-based application I developed to help youth leaders manage attendance, track participation, and reward members with points based on punctuality and engagement.
-The system supports real-time updates, detailed reports, and customizable rules for calculating scores.
+**Wazna** is a web-based application that helps youth leaders manage attendance, track participation, and reward members with points based on punctuality and engagement.

-It was built using Spring Boot, Hibernate, MySQL, and Thymeleaf/JSP, with a focus on clean architecture and scalability.
+## 🧭 Features
+- Record and manage youth attendance
+- Award points based on arrival time and participation
+- Generate reports and rankings
+- User-friendly dashboard and admin panel

+## 🛠️ Tech Stack
+- **Backend:** Spring Boot, Hibernate
+- **Frontend:** JSP / Thymeleaf, HTML, CSS, JavaScript
+- **Database:** MySQL
+- **Tools:** Maven, Git, Eclipse

+## 📖 About the Project
+This system was designed with scalability and clarity in mind, helping simplify youth service management through automation and smart tracking.

+---